dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 ## Routing and URL paths

-The [`[HttpGet]`](/dotnet/api/microsoft.aspnetcore.mvc.httpgetattribute) attribute denotes a method that responds to an HTTP GET request.
+The [[HttpGet]](xref:Microsoft.AspNetCore.Mvc.HttpGetAttribute) attribute denotes a method that responds to an HTTP GET request.
 The URL path for each method is constructed as follows:

 * Start with the template string in the controller's `Route` attribute: